-Consistent with prior quarters, the Company was prohibited from making the first instalment payment of the Acquisition Note using funds made available under the Facility as originally intended in order to meet the commitments to the Vendor.
-The Company was also unable to use cash on hand to make the payment to the Vendor without being offside on future covenant calculations.
+Under the Company's Acquisition Note, milestone payments of \$2.5m USD and \$5m USD became due on October 1, 2019 and October 1, 2020 respectively.
+The Company had intended to fund these Acquisition Note milestone payments through its Facility with HSBC.
+Consistent with the year ended September 30, 2019, the Company was prohibited from making a payment on the Acquisition Note using funds made available under the Facility as originally intended in order to meet the commitments to the Vendor.
+The Company was also unable to use cash on hand to make the payment to the Vendor without being offside on covenant calculations.

-When entering into the purchase and banking agreements described above, the Company, the Vendor, and HSBC entered into a subordination agreement which provides that no Acquisition Note amounts will be due if the Company is in breach of the Facility agreement.
+When entering into the AquaGuard purchase agreement and the Facility, the Company, the Vendor, and HSBC entered into a subordination agreement which provides that no Acquisition Note amounts will be due if the Company is in breach of the Facility agreement.
 The Vendor can only make a claim against the Company for non-payment under the Acquisition Note in accordance with the terms of the subordination agreement.
 The Acquisition Note, as outlined in the subordination agreement, is unconditionally and irrevocably deferred, postponed and subordinated in all respects until repayment in full has been made to HSBC, and therefore the Vendor currently has no recourse under the subordination agreement.